supersimplesuper/docs/website/docs/software_partners/tutorials/integrate_super_api/index.md

 # Integrating SuperAPI

-The following is a detailed step by step guide on how to integrate SuperAPI into your product.
+The following is a detailed step by step tutorial on how to integrate SuperAPI into your product.

 <!--@include: @/parts/getting_help.md-->
 <!--@include: @/parts/terminology.md-->